GerPazos/Employee-Attrition/README.md

 ## EDA and Preprocessing

-- Identified variable distributions, outliers, and class balance.
+- Variable distributions, outliers, and class balance were explored.
-- No resampling needed (target was nearly balanced).
+- No resampling was needed (target was nearly balanced).
 - Missing values were handled using:
-  - Median imputation for numerical features.
+  - Median imputation for skewed numerical features with outliers.
-  - Mode imputation for ordinal/categorical features.
+  - Mode imputation for ordinal features.
-- Categorical features were encoded using OneHotEncoding or Label Encoding as appropriate.
+- Categorical features were encoded using Label Encoding (for binary) and One-Hot Encoding (for multi-category).

 ---